sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.txt

 .. image:: images/onlineform_fields.png

-The dialog will autocomplete the known fields that ASM can look for when importing records.
+The dialog will autocomplete the known fields that ASM can look for when creating records from form submissions.
 For details, see :ref:`onlineformfields`

 To create any record, you will need at least a lastname or surname field.
 Lost animal records need an arealost and description, found animal records need an